henrysher/esch/readme.rst

 Introduction
 ==============

 `Embedded SCHeme` is an implemetation of Scheme interpreter.
-The goal of Esch is to be compilant with R6RS_ standard, But it does not target implemeting a full implementation of R6RS_ standard from the first version.
+It starts from a subset of R6RS_ standard, and may add features in future releases.
+The first goal is to make it as much compliant as R6RS_ standard.

 The second goal of Esch is to make this implementation small enough to be embedded into other programs.
 The code is written in C to keep